 In most cooking classes, you’ll first visit a local market to shop for fresh ingredients.
 Back in the kitchen, it’s time to cook up Thai classics like papaya salad, green curry, or tom yam.
 Of course, the best part of the class is enjoying the fruits of your labor with a delicious meal at the end.

-One of the best places to take a cooking class in Koh Samui is InFusion.
+A couple of the best places to take a cooking class in Koh Samui are Smiley Cook and InFusion.
 Their Best of Workshop and Organic Garden Tour costs just 990 baht ($32) and runs from 5-7PM.
 If you want to dive deeper, you can sign up for their half-day course for 1,890 baht ($60).
 Click here to learn about this tour, or click the image below: